imixs/imixs-cloud/README.md

 ## Nodes

-A Imixs-Docker-Cloud consists of at least twoo nodes.
+A _Imixs-Cloud_ consists of at least twoo nodes.
 One node is the  management node, the other is the worker node serving our applications.
 The management node is visible via the internet.
 Worker nodes are only visible internally in the swarm.
 The infrastructure can be scaled by adding new worker nodes.

 <img src="imixs-cloud-01.png" />